-The 2017 budget of Ukraine targets a 3% deficit, reflecting improvement in tax revenues.
+The 2018 budget of Ukraine targets a 2.5% deficit, reflecting improvement in reducing its large public spending since 2014.
 Failure to keep current expenditure pressures in check and to address the public pension deficit, combined with a proposed increase in minimum wage, are risks for the government's plans to gradually shrink the deficit to 2.3% by 2019.
-Fitch forecasts a general government deficit of 3.7% of GDP in 2017.